oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 a derived type.
 Only aliases defined in the metadata document of the service can be used in URLs.

-The expression can include the suffix [asc]{.Datatype} for ascending or [desc]{.Datatype} for descending, separated from the property name by one or more spaces.
-If [asc]{.Datatype} or [desc]{.Datatype} is not specified, the service MUST order by the specified property in ascending order.
-4.01 services MUST support case-insensitive values for [asc]{.Datatype} and [desc]{.Datatype}.
+The expression can include the suffix `asc` for ascending or `desc` for descending, separated from the property name by one or more spaces.
+If `asc` or `desc` is not specified, the service MUST order by the specified property in ascending order.
+4.01 services MUST support case-insensitive values for `asc` and `desc`.
 Clients that want to work with 4.0 services MUST use lower case values.

 Null values come before non-null values when sorting in ascending order and after non-null values when sorting in descending order.